GTPB/PPB18/assets/6_Parsing-Theory-I.md

 >Very often in reality you will need to analyze several sequences….
 >
-> Consider the content of the file `SwissProt-Human.fasta`
+> Download the Uniprot multiple sequence FASTA file `SwissProt-Human.fasta` [here](data_and_scripts/Parsing/SwissProt-Human.fasta).
+Consider the content of the file:

 ```
 SwissProt-Human.fasta